 2 Why Do Hair Extensions Come in Grams?

 Our US-centric readers sometimes get weirded out by the specifications of various hair extensions.
-Why do manufacturers use grams instead of ounces in United States based hair stores?
+Why do manufacturers use grams instead of ounces in the United States based hair stores?
 The trend has started with Asian and Indian hair suppliers exporting large batches of hair to European countries.
 The rest followed, although since most continents use grams, it was just that, a convenience.
-By the time business opened hair extension stores in US, it was too late.
+By the time business opened hair extension stores in the US, it was too late.
 Everyone was using grams already.

 Also, it’s much easier to compare and create hair extensions while using grams.
 The overall list looks much cleaner compared to ounces.
 So, instead of 3.52” hair extensions, we have 100 grams, a nice and even number!

 As a rule of thumb, the thicker the hair – the heavier it is.
 Hair extension weight indicates strand and overall hair thickness.
 As an example, “1g / strand” hairs are much thicker than those with “0.5g / strand” spec.

 Why?
 Because these do not come in strands but rather wefts.

 4 How To Choose The Right Hair Thickness

 While at the first thought everyone would want to have the thickest hair possible (2g / strand), that is not the correct answer.
 In fact, the optimal weight of hair extensions is around 1g / strand!
 Unless you want to risk your own hair falling out and / or constant pressure on the scalp as well as headaches.

 There are always exceptions as women with thicker natural hair can handle heavier extensions.
 To give you a rather short answer: